Cryptocurrency Transaction timings - across the network - may vary due to a variety of reasons.

 Different platforms have varying conditions to fulfill before a transaction can be received.

 One common example is that many Service Providers require Bitcoin transactions to be validated more than one block before it is reflected on their platform.
 This condition varies across platforms and affects time taken to fully process a transaction

 Platforms that might require more block confirmations is likely to take a longer amount of time.

 At Coinhako, at least 6 block confirmations are required before a Bitcoin transaction is received & reflected on our platform.
 Do also note this might vary from time to time.

 To avoid running into such scenarios we strongly advise:

 - Not processing any transactions when faced with such a scenario and/or during times of high network traffic.

 - Checking on the network's mining power before processing any transactions.
-You can view Bitcoin's Hash rate at this page.
+You can view Bitcoin's Hash rate on this page.

-- Monitoring the amount of unconfirmed transactions on Bitcoin's network before processing any transactions.
+- Monitoring the number of unconfirmed transactions on Bitcoin's network before processing any transactions.

-- Find out more about the platform you intend to send your transaction to.
+- Finding out more about the platform you intend to send your transaction to.